An Irishman, a Coupla Knees and a Backhanded Blessing

 So we’ll know them from their limping.

-We Irish, now, we’re known to turn phrases now and again.
+We Irish, now, we’ve been known to turn a phrase now and again.

 And in the case of this gobshite, a knee or two.

 Walking’s one of my few pleasures.
 Necessary, too, because of the spine surgery I had a coupla years ago.